agnieszkacieciwa/Desktop-Notifier-App/README.md

 message = 'Example content'   # The message body of the notification timeout = 10                  # The duration (in seconds) for which the notification will be displayed
 ```

-## License
-This project is licensed under the MIT License.
-Feel free to modify and use the code according to your requirements.